yujunz/ssbench/README.rst

 (such as libzmq).
 It is strongly advised to avoid installing `ssbench` systemwide to avoid such conflicts.

+If a system install of `libzmq` is present, to ensure that `ssbench` will work correctly, the `pyzmq` package must be installed with its bundled version of `libzmq`.
+The below steps demonstrate how to accomplish that on various distributions.

 Ubuntu (Precise & Trusty tested)
 --------------------------------